 What is bereavement leave?

 Bereavement leave is an unpaid leave of absence from work that is granted to an employee in the event of the death of a family member or close friend.
-The amount of time off, eligibility requirements, and policies regarding bereavement leave vary from employer to employer.
-Some employers may provide paid bereavement leave, while others may offer unpaid leave or allow employees to take a vacation or personal days instead.
+The amount of time off, eligibility requirements, and policies regarding leave vary from employer to employer.
+Some employers may provide paid leave, while others may offer unpaid leave or allow employees to take a vacation or personal days instead.
 Some employers may also allow employees to take leave to attend funerals or memorial services, while others may not.
-Before taking bereavement leave, employees should check with their employer to learn more about the company’s policies and procedures.
+Before taking the leave, employees should check with their employer to learn more about the company’s policies and procedures.

 How does bereavement leave work?

-Different employers may have different policies and practices for granting bereavement leave.
-Depending on the employer, bereavement leave may be paid or unpaid, ranging from a few hours to several days or weeks.
+Different employers may have different policies and practices for granting leave.
+Depending on the employer, leave may be paid or unpaid, ranging from a few hours to several days or weeks.
 It’s important to check with the employer for their specific bereavement leave policy.

-Do you get paid during bereavement?
+Do you get paid leave during bereavement?

 What should you include in the bereavement leave policy?

-2. Length of Leave: Establish the length of bereavement leave, such as 3 to 5 days or a minimum of one additional day for travel.
+2. Length of Leave: Establish the length of leave, such as 3 to 5 days or a minimum of one additional day for travel.

 3. Compensatory Time Off: The policy should state whether employees will be compensated for the time off and under what circumstances.